hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 *Step Five*  : Setting an SSH Key

-Every time we've had to log in or run *scp*, a password that isn't visible had to be typed for security purposes which is very time-consuming; yet, a helpful command called *ssh-keygen* allows us not to have to type a password by creating a pair of files on your local computer called: *public key* and *private key*.
+Every time we've had to log in or run *scp*, a password that isn't visible had to be typed for security purposes which is very time-consuming; yet, a helpful command called *ssh-keygen* allows us not to have to type a password by creating a pair of files on your local computer called:
+- *public key*
+- *private key*.

 Follow the steps in the screenshot below to generate the *public key* and *private key*.
 >Before continuing, read here for important information and clarification: